altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 He retorted in Germanian:

 "Hmmp!
 The black knight is just a rusty lance that basks in its past glory!
-I will take you down with my silver lance!"
+I will take you down with my silver lance!"<br/>

-"A mole out of its hole is worse than rats."
+"A mole out of its hole is worse than rats."<br/>

-"Shut your trap!"
+"Shut your trap!"<br/>

 Zechmeister spurred his horse on.